“If there is to be a future, it will wear a crown of feminine design.” Sri Aurobindo

 “When Christianity and Islam came to my country, many customs were forgotten, and my country strayed from its path and lost its identity.
 They forget themselves and their country.
 People became poor, stupid and culturally deprived.
 People pray to religion, not God.
 People have made religion holy, not God.
 People rarely show the goodness or love of God, in this life, in people, in the World.
 People are stuck in rituals.
 They should be more religious and care about each other, nature and God.
 The inner spirit and wisdom of our deep heritage(prior to Christianity and Islam) appreciates universal humanity without restrictions, and this is what we need to return too.”
 Man- Karinding Attack

 The world is dying, keynesian economics don’t work, and war only begets more war.
-Yes, the deep feminine needs to rise!
+Yes, the deep feminine, needs to rise!
+We all need to embrace the divine feminine within us.
 Men have had 5000 years of leadership and it is now for change!

 We can not continue as a species, with the mentality that only promotes war, self-serving, selfish ego-centric ways that grandizes what is fastest, biggest and physically strongest.
 Just because something is larger or quicker, or physically stronger, does not make it any better.
 Remember Aesops’ fable of the hare and the tortoise?

 How can we change as a global community?

 Firstly, we need to reinstate the ‘divine feminine presence’ back into our lives.
 Women are more important to this planet, as they carry life, give birth to it, look after and educate that life and do most of the fundamental caring and sharing to bring about sustenance and proactive change.
 It is mainly women at grassroots and at the forefront of peace movements and of the preservation of life!